heaths/azure-sdk-for-rust-proto/README.md

      discoverability is improved.
 If someone added `use azure_core::*` they would be imported.

      > TODO: Is there some way we can "bootstrap" the import?
+     >
+     > Perhaps we could use a macro instead: pass it whatever the client options or client method options field is named,
+     > and the macro from `azure_core` will declare all getters and setters directly on the client- or call-specific options.

    * If we take an `Option<SetClientOptions>` or `Option<SetSecretOptions>`, we still likely end up allocating a `Default` implementation unless we use a lazy allocation.